xavierholt/recipes/Peach-Bacon Pie.md

 add the balsamic vinegar, rosemary, and salt.
 Remove from heat.

 Cut the peaches into chunks.
 Add them and the bacon bits  to the onion mixture.
-Stir until mixed, then pour into the pie shell.
+Mix and pour into the pie shell.
 Top with the second crust.
+Garnish with black pepper.

 Bake at 350 F until golden, about an hour.